 There have been previous attempts at defining haplotype blocks via the classical concept of identity by descent (Carmi et al., 2013; Hartl et al., 1997; Thompson, 2013).
 Imagine an initial population, where each founder genome is labelled by a different colour.
 At some later time, each region of the genome must derive from one or other founder, and so will appear as a mosaic of blocks of different colours, each corresponding to their ancestors.
 This naturally defines blocks that descend from a given set of founders (Fig. 2).
 Fisher (1954) showed that the junctions between IBD blocks segregate like Mendelian variants, and used this idea to understand the distribution of runs of homozygosity.

 In artificial populations, we can now sequence the founders, and thus directly observe blocks defined in this way (Lundberg et al., 2017; Otte & Schlötterer, 2021; Wallberg et al., 2017).
 Moreover, if we disregard new mutations, the evolutionary processes subsequent to the founding of the population are entirely described by the block structure.
 Identity-by-descent is usually defined with respect to a specific ancestral reference population.
-However, for natural populations, there is no obvious reference population, so the block structure will vary depending on our arbitrary choice of founders at an arbitrary time point (Figure 2); this makes the common practice of representing contemporary samples by admixture between well-mixed founder populations questionable (e.g. STRUCTURE; Pritchard et al.).
+However, for natural populations, there is no obvious reference population, so the block structure will vary depending on our arbitrary choice of founders at an arbitrary time point (Fig.2); this complicates the common practice of representing contemporary samples by admixture between well-mixed founder populations (e.g. STRUCTURE; Pritchard et al. 2000).

 To eliminate this subjectivity, we will base our definition of ‘haplotype block’ on the full ancestry of the sampled genomes, namely, on the ancestral recombination graph (ARG) (Hudson, 1983).
 The ARG consists of the segments of past genomes that are ancestral to our sample; looking back in time, it is generated by a series of coalescence events that join lineages and of recombination events that split lineages (Box 1).
 We emphasise that these are real events: coalescence occurs when an actual individual leaves two or more offspring that are each ancestral to our sample, and recombination occurs between the two haploid parent genomes during meiosis in an ancestral individual.
 Together, these processes define the ARG (Fig. B1).